catseye/Bubble-Escape/README.markdown

 and one sprite image, bringing it down to ~2175 bytes.

 I then looked for a cruncher that would take me the rest of the way.
-After a few false starts, I eventually found Cruncher AB+ which exceeded my expectations.
+After a few false starts, I eventually found "Cruncher AB+" which exceeded my expectations.
 In fact, I was able to restore the sound effects and sprite, and add one more feature to make the game harder (the more keys you have, the shorter the delay before a sentry starts moving after you enter its